l3blonde/marine-species-spotting/docs/theatrical-performance.md

 ```

 **Captain Code:**
-"This entire play is performed on the ship React itself,
+"This story happens here.
+On the ship called React.
-meaning in the **browser**.
-Not in the harbor office (the server).
+Not in the harbour.
+Not on the server.
-I am the main actor exported to the audience, I'm a *client component*.
-My voice is heard in Chrome and Safari, right here on deck.
+I speak from the deck.
+I am a client component.
+You hear me in Chrome.
+You hear me in Safari.
-When the page loads, I walk on stage."
+When the page loads, I step on stage."

 ### 📖 Code Translation:
 The `"use client"` directive tells Next.js that this is